-While many earlier applications of artificial intelligence (AI) in manufacturing have focused on data analytics and identifying product and component defects with machine vision, use of the technology is already expanding beyond such applications in the real world.
+While many early applications of artificial intelligence (AI) in manufacturing focused on data analytics and identifying product and component defects with machine vision, use of the technology is already expanding beyond such applications in the real world.
 Two good examples of this can be seen at John Deere and Audi, where Intel’s AI technology is being used to improve welding processes.

 Explaining how Intel got involved in addressing industrial welding applications, Christine Boles, vice president of the Internet of Things Group and general manager of the Industrial Solutions Division at Intel, said, “Intel and Deere first connected at an industry conference to discuss some of the ways technology could be used to solve manufacturing challenges.
 Arc welding defect detection came up as an industry-wide challenge that Intel decided to take on.”

-She added that, like with Deere, Intel met with Audi at a conference years ago and “the first project we worked on was spot welding quality detection in Audi’s Neckarsulm plant.”
+She added that, as with Deere, Intel met with Audi at a conference years ago and “the first project we worked on was spot welding quality detection in Audi’s Neckarsulm plant.”
 Boles added that this initial project with Audi has since expanded into other areas of collaboration around edge analytics and machine learning.

 Deere’s weld porosity applicationIdentifying defects in welds is a common quality control process in manufacturing.
 To make these inspections more accurate, John Deere is applying computer vision, coupled with Intel’s AI technology, to automatically spot common defects in the automated welding process used in its manufacturing facilities.

 Gas metal arc welding (GMAW) is used at Deere’s 52 factories around the world to weld mild- to high-strength steel to create machines and products.
 Across these factories, hundreds of robotic arms consume millions of pounds of weld wire annually.